-Next, you need to sign that the information is true.
-Scroll down and check the box that starts with “The entry of my name above …” Check the box and click "Submit."
+- Finally, scroll down to digitally sign the challenge.
+Check the box that starts with “The entry of my name above …” and click "Submit."

 Step 3: Fix an availability problem

 Service availability is a larger problem and has a more direct impact on funding.
 When a resident contests what services are available, the information is sent to the ISP for confirmation.
 If the county uploads the challenge, we have the ability to track it.
 For that reason, we are going to ask you to follow a different process.

 Service availability: If the service listed is not available at your location, we can contest it if any of the following has occured since June 30, 2022: